realworldocaml/book/en/02-guided-tour.md

 for the return value of a function like `update` that operates by side effect rather than by returning a value, and for the argument to a function like `create` that doesn't require any information to be passed into it in order to run.
+This is similar to the role that `void` plays in languages like C and Java.

 Here's an example of `create` and `update` in action.